 Sex Advice From Your Best Friend Daughter?
 NOPE

-As mothers, when we create a best friend dynamic with our daughters, often we burden them with unspoken expectations.
+As mothers, when we create a best-friend dynamic with our daughters, we often burden them with unspoken expectations.
 Your adult child does not have the authority or ability to challenge your thinking in the same way a peer BFF would be able to.

 Ever heard of “The Powdered Butt Syndrome”?
 Basically, it is the response a parent has when a child tries to give them advice.
 It sounds something like this: